lelynn/spookysends/README.md

 ## Background

 I started this project after recording multiple sessions on the Tension Board.
-Like many climbers, I had a long send video and a bunch of short fail clips.
-I wanted a way to combine them into something more expressive, to test out new and creative ways of showcasing movement on the wall, without manually editing each one.
+When looking back at the footage, I thought the climb looks way easier than it actually felt...
+Since I had multiple fail & one successful clip, I thought there must be a way to combine them into something more expressive, to test out new and creative ways of showcasing movement on the wall, while highlighting the successful climb but also not neglecting the fails that got me to the success, allllll that without manually editing it because that would take hours per clip.
 This led me to write an algorithm that aligns, segments, and overlays my previous attempts into one video.
 The result shows my failed selves “haunting” the wall as I complete the climb, similar to the ghost replay concept in Mario Kart.

 <div style="display: flex; gap: 10px;">
   <img src="frontend/thumb1.PNG" alt="Overlay of ghost fail on send" width="150">